crustio/Crust-Grants-Program/crust-grants-terms-and-conditions.md

 -  It shall be a software-based project, which contributes to the advancement of the Crust ecosystem;
 -  the total amount of funding requested for the project shall be below USD 30,000 for follow-up grants at the time of submission;
 -  the Software shall be released under the Apache license version 2.0.;
--  You must accept payment in the blockchain tokens to the Crust Network ("CRUs") or the Ethereum based CRUs.
+-  You must accept payment in the blockchain tokens to the Crust Network ("CRUs") or the Ethereum based CRU or the Ethereum based stablecoin USDT.
 -  You will need to submit the application and deliver the milestones according to the process specified below.

 The grants process consists of five parts, each of them described in more detail below: